guilhermebkel/guilhermebkel/README.md

 # Hi there 👋

 My name is Guilherme Mota.
-I'm a full-stack developer (with knowledge on devops/design as well) currently working as a Tech Lead at PICSIZE.
+I'm a Tech Lead at @PICSIZE.
+I'm working mostly with Node.js, Typescript and React.js but I love to know about everything that revolves around technology, so I have some knowledge on Devops and Design as well.

-I'm currently focused on the Javascript ecosystem, but occasionally you will see me giving stars all around the github repositories.
+Occasionally you will see me giving stars all around the github repositories just for curiosity.

 ## 👨‍💻 Current Projects